Shibli2316/accountability/README.md

 Add reminders <br>
 Add a perosnal and public blogging/note-making feature <br>
-Make 4 part - in progress, stagnant, done, pending
+Make 4 part - in progress, stagnant, done, pending people can comment and the comments are in threads to keep track of things